riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

 This is intended to be useful 64-bit [TF-A](https://www.trustedfirmware.org/) +
-UEFI implementation for the Raspberry Pi 4 which should be good enough for most kind of UEFI development, as well as for running consummer Operating Systems such as Linux or Windows.
+UEFI implementation for the Raspberry Pi 4 which should be good enough for most kind of UEFI development, as well as for running consummer Operating Systems.

 Raspberry Pi is a trademark of the [Raspberry Pi Foundation](https://www.raspberrypi.org).

 # Status

-This firmware is still in early stage of development, meaning that it comes with the following __major__ limitations:
+This firmware is still in development stage, meaning that it comes with the following __major__ limitations:

-- USB is not supported yet (will be added soon)
-- Booting of vanilla Operating Systems (Windows, Linux) is not supported yet, let alone expected to work at all.

-The only features that are expected to work with this first iteration of the firmware are HDMI and serial I/O.

-## Known issues

-- The serial output from TF-A is garbled when using a `start4.elf` that was released after 2019.11.18.
-This is a TF-A issue that will be fixed in a later version.
+- USB is likely to work only in pre-OS phase at this stage (nonstandard ECAM, missing ACPI tables).
+- Serial I/O from the OS may not work at all due to CPU throttling affecting the miniUART baudrate.

 # Building